Wilderness Survival Instructor Training & Certification Program

 This course is not just about being able to perform skills.
-This is about being able to perform and teach these skills on demand in a variety of conditions, often under stress, in many diﬀerent environments.
+This is about being able to perform and teach these skills on demand in a variety of conditions, often under stress.
 Expect to be challenged both mentally and physically during this course.
-You will be required to learn skills to a higher level and also be trained and evaluated on your ability to instruct those skills.
+You will be required to learn skills to a higher level and be trained and evaluated on your ability to instruct those skills.

 Instructor Candidates who successfully complete this training will receive a certification from the Pathfinder School LLC.
 This certification is meant to be an endorsement of the level of training you have completed to earn it.
-It does not mean that you will be selected to run a school that is aﬃliated with the Pathfinder School LLC, nor does it guarantee that you will be selected to work at the Pathfinder School LLC or any of its aﬃliates.
+It does not mean that you will be selected to Instruct at Pathfinder School Courses although our selection comes from this pool.
 This course is designed to facilitate the training you need to start your own unaﬃliated school, but with a certification from a globally known and recognized survival school that can aﬀord your school and training the validity that comes with that.

-The course is broken down into modules so that they can be taken as your schedule and the training available permit.
+The course is broken down into various classes so that they can be taken as your schedule and the training available permits.
 The course can be taken relatively consecutively or pieced together over time.
 Regardless of how long you take to complete the course, there is an expectation of personal “dirt time” to ensure that you are ready for the next phase of your training.
 The standards will not change to accommodate longer times between phases, you are still responsible for the skills.

 Instructor Candidates will be training alongside regular students during this course and will often be given additional duties, training, and deliverable tasks to further develop them as instructors during training.
 Regular students will be held to an 80% standard to earn their patch.
 Instructor Candidates are expected to perform at a 90% level to be considered successful (although they will still earn a patch in the course at 80%).

-All phases are required to be completed with the exception of WFA/WFR if the Instructor Candidate already has a current and valid certification that is still current at the time of graduation.
-Please contact the Pathfinder School to arrange for getting credit for that module (both for completion and reduction of tuition).
+All phases are required to be completed except for WFA/WFR if the Instructor Candidate already has a current and valid certification that is still current at the time of graduation.
+Please contact the Pathfinder School to arrange for getting credit for those.

 Contact Dave Canterbury for further course and program information at [email protected]